matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     <https://docs.google.com/document/d/1CoLCPTcRFvD4PqjvbUl3ZIWgGLpmRNbqxsT2Tu7lCzI/>`_
     is available.

-- make a new issue at https://github.com/matrix-org/matrix-doc/issues (or modify an existing one), whose description should list the metadata as per below.
+- Make a new issue at https://github.com/matrix-org/matrix-doc/issues (or modify an existing one), whose description should list the metadata as per below.
 - Gather feedback as widely as possible from the community and core team on